-b.
+- 3.3 Design transportation systems to minimize fragmentation and maintain the ecological functioning of the green infrastructure network. - b.
 Locate trail systems outside the regulated environmental features and their buffers to the fullest extent possible.
-Where trails must be located within a regulated buffer they must be designed to minimize clearing and grading and to use low impact surfaces.
+Where trails must be located within a regulated buffer, they must be designed to minimize clearing and grading and to use low impact surfaces.

 Environmental impacts related to trail connections for the Charles Branch Stream Valley Park will be evaluated after the location of the stream valley park trail is confirmed with DPR and potential impacts are located and quantified on the plans for review.
-Additional environmental impacts associated with construction of the stream valley park trail is deferred until DSP and Type 2 tree conservation plan (TCP2) if the trail is to be constructed by the applicant.
+Additional environmental impacts associated with construction of the stream valley park trail are deferred until DSP and Type 2 tree conservation plan (TCP2) review if the trail is to be constructed by the applicant.
 If the trail will be constructed separately by DPR in the future, environmental impacts will be evaluated with the review of construction design for the project.